KarolZubinski/About_Me/README.md

 ## Courses

-* CodersLab - Automation tester
+* CodersLab - Automation tester (in progress)(will finish in december)
-* CodersLab - Manual Tester-finished in october 2020 (course included 80h practice with teacher)
+* CodersLab - Manual Tester-finished in october 2020 (course included 80h practice with teacher + 40h self work)